maubanel/UE5-Animations/falling-ii/README.md

 ##### `Step 4.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-*Run* the game and the player should fall on the floor and the blend works perfectly!
+*Run* the game and the player should fall on the floor and the blend works perfectly once you find the right part of the animation to blend out of!